-According to the Fomorian beliefs, a child without any mutation is born without any noticeable personality either.
-They were only accustomed to see their own mutated bodies and a child who was born – “normal" with all fingers and toes, was doomed to be killed as a monster.
+According to Fomorian beliefs, a child without any mutation is born without a noticeable personality.
+They were only accustomed to seeing their own mutated bodies, and a child born "normal" with all fingers and toes was doomed to be killed as a monster.

-The Fomorians (Old Irish: 'Fomoire’) are a supernatural race in Irish myths.
-These giants were associated with the powers of nature such as fog, storm, winter and disease.
+The Fomorians (Old Irish: 'Fomoire') is a supernatural race in Irish myths.
+These giants were associated with the powers of nature, such as fog, storms, winter, and disease.

-They were said to have come from the sea or under its surface and they were some of the earliest inhabitants of the British Isles, who occupied occupying both Scotland and Ireland.
+They were said to have come from the sea or under its surface and were some of the earliest inhabitants of the British Isles, occupying both Scotland and Ireland.

 Ireland had never seen anything more terrifying than the army of prehistoric Fomorians, who mercilessly raided and plundered Ireland from the sea.

-The term 'Fomorian' was analogous with - disease, plague, and disaster.
+The term 'Fomorian' was analogous to - disease, plague, and disaster.

 The king of the Fomorians was Balor, a giant with an eye in the middle of his forehead.

-According to the tradition, they conquered the first invaders of Ireland - the Partholón (or "Parthalán") people who invaded Ireland and settled there, introducing cattle, building of houses and made all four plains cleared and habitable.
-After some years, they all died of plague in a single week.
+According to tradition, they conquered the first invaders of Ireland - the Partholón (or "Parthalán") people who invaded Ireland and settled there, introducing cattle, building houses, and making all four plains cleared and habitable.
+After some years, they all died of the plague in a week.

-Thirty years later, came the Nemeds who like those who settled Ireland before him, had a genealogy going back to the biblical Noah.
-Nemeds managed to win four battles with the Fomorians but after nine years Nemed and thousands of his people died of plague.
+Thirty years later came the Nemeds, who, like those who settled Ireland before him, had a genealogy going back to the biblical Noah.
+The Nemeds managed to win four battles with the Fomorians, but after nine years, thousands of the Nemeds died of the plague.